 This client had seen success through traditional PR but was looking to enhance its digital presence and build a strong library of backlinks.

-Another method we’ve seen success with at Siege is existing data campaigns.
+Another method we’ve seen success with at Siege is “existing data” campaigns.
 This is a nice blend of the creative and analytical, as we take data that’s available to the public and use it to craft a unique story.

 Creative Campaigns

-Content creation goes far beyond the words on the page.
+Remember, content creation goes far beyond the words on the page.

 There’s a science to figuring out the best ways to present information so it’s digestible and warrants an emotional response from a reader.
 In creating content at Siege, we think about not only what there’s a need for, but also the form in which the content will be best served.